Paths to Boredom

 Who better to set up a club for dull people than a retired tax attorney?
 So that’s what Leland Carlson of Washington, D.C. did in order to “Celebrate the ordinary.”

-The Dull Men’s Club (although gender specific in its title is gender neutral in its membership) is a loose online collection of folks who seem to enjoy a bit of self-deprecating humour.
+The Dull Men’s Club (although gender specific in its title it's gender neutral in its membership) is a loose online collection of folks who seem to enjoy a bit of self-deprecating humour.

 The club’s Facebook page has more than 2,800 members, who post “dullities.”
 Stewart says he’s 43 and wants to know if he’s too young to start wearing tweed.
 Mal announces “Nearly noon.
 Time for a nap.”
 And, Rob asks “I need to assemble my mop, does anybody have any tips?”

 Social psychologist Mark Leary and colleagues carried out a study to determine what behaviours people find the most boring.
 And the winner (loser) is?
 The researchers found people are most likely to be bored by folks who are “negative and complaining, talking about one’s problems, displaying disinterest in others.”

 Oscar Wilde, who was far from boring, wrote a book entitled Only Dull People Are Brilliant at Breakfast.
 As befits its subject, perhaps, it’s a slim volume of 64 pages.

 - “In America’s Pastime, Baseball Players Pass A Lot of Time.”
 Steve Moyer, Wall Street Journal, July 16, 2013.